Menditect/documentation/docs/definitions/test-suite.md

 | TestCasesType | Indication which kind of Test Cases are in the Test Suite: <br /> - Manual: Only Manual Test Cases <br />  - Automatic: At least one Automatic Test Case |

 ## Business rules
-- Application revision of a test suite must have a contentstate which is loaded
-- ARVNStatus is mandatory
 - Name is mandatory
-- Test configuration is mandatory for test suite
-- test suite is mandatory for test case
-- Test suite variant item must have a link to a Test suite
-- Test suite variant must have a link to a Test suite with data variation = true
-- The application revision of the Test Suite must be equal to the application revision of the Test Configuration, with the same Application.

 ## Actions on Test suite